1 – Introduction

 Another point to remember: It isn’t necessarily the person, the False Prophet, who gives “life” to the image.
 The “he” in this passage refers to the “beast from the earth”, the system that operates under the leadership of the False Prophet; the actual term “false prophet” doesn’t appear until chapter 19.
 Like the other “beast from the sea” (the Antichrist), these “beast” terms describe both the person and the system that the person is the head of.
 And it is sometimes difficult to tell in a passage whether it’s the person being referred to, or his empire, or both.
 (See Appendix 6 for a discussion about the personification of the term “beast”.)

 Now indirectly, the False Prophet does perform the miracle – by influencing the media systems to give favorable coverage to the Antichrist.
 But it’s not as if he himself is doing any kind of hocus-pocus to make images come alive.
 That “miracle” gets delegated to the TV broadcasting systems to perform.
-And the apostle, not knowing how else to understand it, describes this modern wonder of technology as a miraculous occurrence.
+But for the apostle, this “life” feature of the image looms in his mind as something extraordinary and, not knowing how else to understand it, he describes this modern wonder of technology as a miraculous occurrence.

 An interesting sideline here worth noting: From the vision John understood that the earth-Beast had a great deal of power, which, in his clumsy way, he expresses as the ability to get everyone in the world to possess an “image” of the Antichrist and then to “give life” to their images (verses 14-15).
 What this suggests, when we apply these words to modern reality, is that the earth-Beast, or False Prophet, runs the television broadcasting industry.
 The great domain of media power in the earth will lie mostly under his control.
 And if he controls it, then he must own it.
 And if he owns it, then he must be fabulously wealthy.